-Mumbai Indians are one of the most followed franchises in the IPL, both in India as well as abroad.
-The reason behind this is simple – over the years many cricketing greats from various countries have been a part of the MI family: Sanath Jayasuriya, Ricky Ponting, Shaun Pollock, Sachin Tendulkar, to name a few.
-Add to that, a list of current superstar players and budding cricketers which include the likes of Rohit Sharma, Kieron Pollard, Harbhajan Singh, Lasith Malinga, Hardik Pandya Jasprit Bumrah amongst others has led to the soaring popularity of Mumbai Indians.
+Mumbai Indians are one of the most followed franchises in the IPL, both in India and abroad.
+The reason behind this is simple – its cricketing legacy, graced by legends from various countries!
+Sanath Jayasuriya, Ricky Ponting, Shaun Pollock and Sachin Tendulkar have all been part of the MI family, to name a few.
+Following in their footsteps are the current crop of superstars and budding cricketers, Rohit Sharma, Kieron Pollard, Harbhajan Singh, Lasith Malinga, Mitchell Johnson, Hardik Pandya and Jasprit Bumrah, among others, to add to Mumbai Indians’ rich legacy.

-Leaving the disappointments of the past and rising from the ashes, Mumbai Indians came close to winning the coveted IPL trophy in 2010.
-The team lost to Chennai in the final, despite a brilliant knock of 48 runs by Tendulkar the skipper.
-One of the highlights from this season was Sachin winning the Orange Cap for his team, for a prolific run tally of 618 over the season.
-Mumbai set the highest total yet of 218/7 by the team against any opponent where the little master had scored 63 runs in that match.
-This was the season when the team acquired a crucial element in their periodic table, one of the most dynamic all-rounders in T20 history: Kieron Pollard.
+Mumbai Indians shrugged off the disappointments of the first two seasons, to come close to lifting the coveted IPL trophy, in 2010.
+The team lost to Chennai in the final, despite a brilliant knock of 48 by skipper Sachin Tendulkar.
+The Master Blaster won the Orange Cap, with a tally of 618 runs over the season.
+Mumbai set their highest total ever in the IPL; 218/7 in this edition, against the Delhi Daredevils, when Tendulkar scored 63 runs.
+It was in this season that the team acquired a crucial element in their squad, one of the most dynamic all-rounders in T20 history: Kieron Pollard.

-Learning from their mistakes from the previous season, Mumbai Indians went back to basics and built a squad that would set a precedent for future team selections.
-Finding the right combination of youth and experience, the team bought Rohit Sharma, Andrew Symonds and Indian pacer Munaf Patel.
-Malinga or ‘Slinga’, as he’s popularly known for his slinging arm action, has a unique way of bowling a delivery, thanks to practicing bowling with tennis balls as a youngster.
-His flamboyant personality as a result of taking wickets at will and the funky hairdo has earned him respect amongst the fans making him the crowd favorite Slinga and Munaf ended up as the top two leading wicket takers with 28 and 22 wickets in the season respectively, with Sachin’s highest IPL score of 100 not out against Kochi.
+Mumbai Indians decided to go back to the drawing board and built a squad that would set a precedent for future team selections.
+The management, with the view of striking the right combination of youth and experience, successfully bought Rohit Sharma, Andrew Symonds and Indian pacer Munaf Patel in the auction.
+Malinga or ‘Slinga’, earned respect amongst fans, due to his flamboyant personality and funky hairdo along with his ability to take wickets at will.
+Slinga and Munaf finished the season at the top of the wicket-takers’ chart, with 28 and 22 wickets in the season respectively.
+Tendulkar recorded his highest IPL score, notching up his maiden T20 century against Kochi.
 The team won four and lost four matches in the first half of 2012.
-Picking up pace in the second half of the competition, Mumbai won 6 matches and ended up with 20 points to be placed third in the points table.
+They picked up momentum in the second half of the competition, winning 6 matches and ended up with 20 points to be placed third in the points table.

-Although, Mumbai lost the first four games in 2015, they fought and made an epic comeback from the bottom by winning every game in the tournament right to the final!
-Mumbai met Chennai in the final for the third time and had set a humongous target of 202.
-Class acts from the captain Rohit Sharma: 50 runs off 26 balls and opener Lendl Simmons: 68 runs off 45 balls made sure the team won the final match convincingly and were crowned victors for a second time.
-Mitchell McClenaghan had the best bowling stats in the game with 3 wickets for mere 25 runs.
-Rohit, was adjudged the Man of the Match as he led from the front and steadied the ship after the team lost a wicket in the very first over.
+Although MI lost its first four games in 2015, in typical Mumbaikar style they fought back and managed to turn around their fortunes, as they won nearly every game en route to the tournament final!
+Mumbai met Chennai in the final for the third time and we put on a massive 202, batting first.
+Class acts from the captain.
+Rohit Sharma (50 runs off 26 balls) and opener Lendl Simmons (68 runs off 45 balls) made sure the team won the match convincingly and were crowned victors for the second time in 3 seasons.
+Mitchell McClenaghan was the pick of the bowlers in the final, grabbing 3/25, while Lasith Malinga and Harbhajan Singh snared a couple of wickets each.
+Rohit Sharma was adjudged Man of the Match as he led from the front and steadied the ship after the team lost a wicket in the very first over.